-Applicants are required to submit all documents through our online application form between December 21, 2021 and January 21, 2022 for the fall 2022 semester that will begin between July 15 and October 1, 2022.
+Applicants are required to submit all documents through our online application form between September 2 and October 2, 2023 for the spring 2024 semester that will begin between January 15 and April 1, 2024.
 An automated email response will be sent when items are received.
 Applicants who do not receive the email response within 24 hours of emailing materials should re-submit their application.

 In order to expedite the processing of the applications we request that applicants and others submitting materials on their behalf use the following titles when naming attachments: